ballerina-platform/ballerina-dev-website/public/spec/websocket/spec.md

 websocket:Client wsClient = check new ("ws://localhost:21020", {pingPongHandler : new PingPongService()});
 ```
 If the user has implemented `onPing` on their service, it's user's responsibility to send the `pong` frame.
-It can be done simply by returning the data from the remote function, or else can be done using the `pong` API of websocket:Caller.
-If the user hasn't implemented the `onPing` remote function, `pong` will be sent automatically.
+It can be done simply by returning the data from the remote method, or else can be done using the `pong` API of websocket:Caller.
+If the user hasn't implemented the `onPing` remote method, `pong` will be sent automatically.

 ## 5. [Securing the WebSocket Connections](#5-securing-the-websocket-connections)